Yang-Baxter deformations of the $GL(2,\mathbb{R})$ WZW model and non-Abelian T-duality: Introduction

 \section{Introduction}

-The deformation of integrable two-dimensional $\sigma$-models have attracted considerable attention in two decades ago, in particular given their applications in string theory and AdS/CFT \cite{klimcik2003yang,klimvcik2009integrability,klimvcik2014} (for a comprehensive review, see \cite{Hoare}).
+The deformation of integrable two-dimensional $\sigma$-models has attracted considerable attention in two decades ago, in particular given their applications in string theory and AdS/CFT \cite{klimcik2003yang,klimvcik2009integrability,klimvcik2014} (for a comprehensive review, see \cite{Hoare}).
 Integrable deformations of $SU(2)$ principal chiral model were firstly presented in \cite{family,Relativistically,representation}.
 The generalization of \cite{Relativistically,representation} as YB (or $\eta $) deformation of chiral model was introduced by Klimcik in \cite{klimcik2003yang,klimvcik2009integrability,klimvcik2014}.
 The YB deformations are based on $\mathbf{R}$-operators satisfying the (m)CYBE or CYBE (homogeneous YB deformations) \cite{matsumoto2015yang}.
 The application of these integrable deformations to $AdS_5 \times S^5$ superstring action has been presented in \cite{delduc2014integrable,Jordanian,supercoset}.
 Note that the initial input for construction of a YB deformed background is classical r-matrix.
 The $r$-matrices may be divided into Abelian and non-Abelian.
 It has been proved that the YB deformed chiral models related to Abelian $r$-matrices correspond to T-duality shift T-duality transformations \cite{Tongeren}.
-In the case of non-Abelian $r$-matrices it is shown that the YB deformed chiral model correspond to deformed T-dual models (with invertible two cocycle $\omega$ such that $\omega^{-1}=\mathbf{R}$) \cite{Borsato}.
-Some YB deformations of the WZW models with compact or noncompact Lie groups have been also performed in \cite{delduc2015integrable,kyono2016yang,Klimcik2017,Quantum,2020,Heisenberg}.
+In the case of non-Abelian $r$-matrices it has been shown that the YB deformed chiral model corresponds to deformed T-dual models (with invertible two cocycle $\omega$ such that $\omega^{-1}=\mathbf{R}$) \cite{Borsato}.
+Some of the YB deformations of the WZW models with compact or noncompact Lie groups have been also performed in \cite{delduc2015integrable,kyono2016yang,Klimcik2017,Quantum,2020,Heisenberg}.
+Generalization of this type of the deformations to Lie supergroups has been recently explored in \cite{EPR2}.

 The main purpose of this paper is to construct the YB deformations of WZW model based on the $GL(2,\mathbb{R}) $ Lie group.
 We first classify the inequivalent classical $r$-matrices as solution of (m)CYBE by using the automorphism transformation associated to the $gl(2,\mathbb{R}) $ Lie algebra.
 Then we obtain the YB deformed backgrounds of the $GL(2,\mathbb{R}) $ WZW model.
 As previously shown in \cite{Exact}, the WZW model on the $ GL(2,\mathbb{R})$ has Poisson-Lie symmetry with spectators.
 Here we will show that all YB deformed backgrounds have Poisson-Lie symmetry, in such a way that the resulting deformed backgrounds can be represented as original models of Poisson-Lie T-dual $\sigma$-models in the presence of the spectator fields when the dual Lie group is considered to be Abelian; in fact all deformed models will have Poisson-Lie symmetry just as undeformed WZW model on the $GL(2,\mathbb{R})$ \cite{Exact}.